Morning Glory Funeral Home scandal

 The Morning Glory Funeral Home scandal took place at the Howell Morning Glory Chapel in Jacksonville, Florida, in 1988, and involved improper disposal and burial of bodies by the funeral home's owner, Lewis J. Howell.
 Investigation eventually revealed bodies stacked in the funeral home without preservation or refrigeration and multiple bodies buried inside single caskets.

 Investigation

 The scandal first came to light June 7, 1988, when a number of decomposing bodies were found inside the funeral home.
-A total of 36 bodies, including one fetus, and three sets of body parts were uncovered inside the building.
+Conflicting reports state the bodies were discovered June 6, and reported on the 8th.
+A total of 36 bodies, including one fetus and three sets of body parts, were uncovered inside the building.
 Most of the corpses were stacked in a closet, and some had been in the building for as long as a decade.

-Later, three caskets buried by the funeral home at Hillside Cemetery, a "pauper's cemetery" where the city's indigent population are buried, were exhumed and found to contain a total of eight bodies and "a bag of mixed bones."
+Later, three caskets buried by the funeral home at Hillside Cemetery, a "pauper's cemetery" where the city's indigent population are buried, were exhumed and found to contain a total of eight bodies and "a bag of mixed bones".
 The case was investigated by the Duval County Medical Examiner's Office, headed by Chief Medical Examiner Peter Lipkovic.